American artist Kelly White realised an exclusive collection of artworks inspired by MOAS activities and by the campaign for Safe and Legal Routes.

 Each artwork is inspired by the specific examples of Safe and Legal Routes advocated in MOAS’ campaign and represent a different legal pathway of migration.

 Family Reunification Visas, Student Visas, Work Visas, Medical Visas, Humanitarian Visas, Humanitarian Corridors, Private Sponsorship

-October through November 2020, I will be immersed in research and artistic processes to create Kaleidoscope of Solidarity; a 12-piece art collection inspired by the MOAS Safe and Legal Routes campaign with the intent to advocate, educate and to raise funds.
-The artwork will be available for purchase from December 1st, 2020, Giving Tuesday.
+I created Kaleidoscope of Solidarity, a 12-piece art collection inspired by the MOAS Safe and Legal Routes campaign, with the intent to advocate, educate and to raise funds.
 Proceeds will further the Safe and Legal Routes work of MOAS and support their to help migrant communities around the world.

 Besides a visually stunning toy, a kaleidoscope is both a succession of changing phases or actions and the noun which identifies a collective group of butterflies.
 Kaleidoscope of Solidarity is dedicated to illuminating seven Safe and Legal Routes from the MOAS Campaign; Family Reunification Visas, Student Visas, Work Visas, Medical Visas, Humanitarian Visas, Humanitarian Corridors, and Private Sponsorship.
 Additional pieces depict the people and politics of the migration phenomenon.